Harvard Graduate School of Design

 The Harvard Graduate School of Design (GSD) is the graduate school of design at Harvard University, a private research university in Cambridge, Massachusetts.
 It offers master's and doctoral programs in architecture, landscape architecture, urban planning, urban design, real estate, design engineering, and design studies.

 The GSD has over 13,000 alumni and has graduated many famous architects, urban planners, and landscape architects.
 The school is considered a global academic leader in design fields.

 The GSD has the world's oldest landscape architecture program (founded in 1893) and North America's oldest urban planning program (founded in 1900).
 Architecture was first taught at Harvard University in 1874.
-The Graduate School of Design was officially established in 1936, combining the three fields of architecture, urban planning, and landscape architecture under one graduate school.
+The Graduate School of Design was officially established in 1936, combining the three fields of landscape architecture, urban planning, and architecture under one graduate school.

 History

 Architecture

 Charles Eliot Norton brought the first architecture classes to Harvard University in 1874.